 You Ain’t Gonna Need It (YAGNI)

 Clean, incremental updates are better than speculative architecture.
-As with California’s CALGreen adoption, systematic, measured updates win in complex systems3.
+Systematic, measured updates win in complex systems3.

 Creating Your Code Refactoring Plan